StetHD/tarifa-book/README.md

 * **multiple configurations**: simply produce multiple unique apps on a given platform within a single project.
 * **integration of any www build process**: integrate any www build process in the cordova workflow.
-* **interactive project bootstrap**: no need to remember every required information when creating a project, tarifa asks questions and validates user input.
+* **interactive project bootstrap**: no need to remember every required information while creating a project, tarifa will guide you with adequate questions and save the answers in the project files.
 * **deployment to hockeyapp from the terminal**: no need to launch a browser to upload a binary file to hockeyapp, tarifa handles it.

 ### Resources